DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

 u = display the process's user/owner
 x = also show processes not attached to a terminal
 ```

+### Multi-threading

+One process can have 1 or many threads.
+At any single time, there is only one thread running on single-core processor.
+The reason we can have multiple processes running is actually done by context switching where each thread is given a time slice to run on processor then stop making way for another thread to jump on.
+All this is controlled by CPU.
+Switching happens so fast making it look like things running simultaneously.

+In a multi-core CPU environment, it genuinely allows multiple threads each run on a separate core.
+This is the real concurrency.
+It boosts the overall CPU performance.

 ### File and Permissions